arecker/cookbook/recipes/paella.md

 9. Remove the skillet from the oven and place it back on the stove.
    Cook over medium high heat for 3-5 minutes.
 Allow to cool.

-10. Top with fresh parsley.
+10. Top with fresh parsley and a glug of olive oil.
 Serve with a wedge of lemon.
 Be sure to include some of the bottom _Socarrat_ (burnt caramelized bits) on every plate.

 [^1]: Also works well with carrots, celery, parsnip, and pretty much
 	any other vegetable you have at your disposal.
 Just make small